lapps-xdd/xdd-processing/README.md

 # Processing xDD Data

-Code for processing xDD files, only useful if you have access to the xDD data.
+Code for processing xDD files, only useful if you have access to the xDD data

-The document structure processing was done using the code in [https://github.com/lapps-xdd/xdd-docstructure](https://github.com/lapps-xdd/xdd-docstructure).

-There are several processing steps:
+Processing involves several steps, some of them done in this repository:

 1. Document structure parsing (done using the code in [https://github.com/lapps-xdd/xdd-docstructure](https://github.com/lapps-xdd/xdd-docstructure)).
 2. Extracting named entities with spaCy.
 3. Generating term lists (done using the code in [https://github.com/lapps-xdd/xdd-terms](https://github.com/lapps-xdd/xdd-temrs)).
-4. Merging document structure, named entities, temrs and metadata.
+4. Merging document structure, named entities, terms and metadata.
 5. Preparing the file that will be imported into the database.

+To see how to integrate all this processing see [xdd-integration](https://github.com/lapps-xdd/xdd-integration).

 ### 1. Document structure parsing